 J.D., Howard University

-She frequently is to speak on topics related to teaching and student learning.
+She frequently is invited to speak on topics related to teaching and student learning, and welcomes your inquiry.